crystal-lang/crystal-book/the_shards_command/README.md

-# The Shards command
+# The shards command

-Crystal is typically accompanied by its dependency manager `shards`.
+Crystal is typically accompanied by Shards, its dependency manager.

 It manages dependencies for Crystal projects and libraries with reproducible installs across computers and systems.